YanBC/python_seam_carving/README.md

 | demo3 | ![](images/rem.jpeg) (1280x800) | ![](images/rem_resized.jpg) (1000x800) | ![](images/rem_seamcarved.jpg) (1000x800) |

 ## How does it work?
-Consider resizing the above image from `1428x968` to `1427x968` for the moment.
+Consider resizing the `mages/Broadway_tower_edit.jpg` from `1428x968` to `1427x968` for the moment.
 We first calculate a floating-point score for each pixel in the image.
 It represents the importance of that pixel as shown below.
 The brighter the pixel, the more important it is.

 ![](images/Broadway_tower_enery.jpg)

-And then, all we have to do is to find a path or a **seam** from top to bottom which accumulates to the minimum score and remove every pixel along that seam.
+And then, all we have to do is to find a path or a **seam** from top to bottom which accumulates to the minimum score, and remove every pixel along that seam.
 In this case, it is the highlighted green seam.

 ![](images/carve_once.jpg)